 VAT invoices (including customer details) are automatically generated for each transaction we process, and under UK law we must store these for 6 years from the end of the financial year in which they are issued.
 As such, that's how long we'll have your information on file for.

 Who will see your data?

 For the purposes of GDPR (General Data Protection Regulations) we are the "data controller".
 Official CBD UK is a trading name of Can You Get Me Ltd (UK company number 04560133).
 Any third-party companies we use are known as "data processors".
 Under GDPR law these data processors are forbidden from using your information in any way except when we instruct them to do so.
-We use such third parties for delivery of goods (including Royal Mail, Fedex and DPD) and delivery of marketing emails (including Mailchimp).
-Where these third parties are based outside of the EU, we have ensured that the relevant companies have put in place appropriate safeguards for data processing.
+We use such third parties for delivery of goods (including Royal Mail, UPS and DPD), and processing of electronic payments (including QuickPay and VivaWallet).
+We have ensured that the relevant companies have put in place appropriate safeguards for data processing in line with GDPR.